alphagov/govuk-import-export-prototype/guide/duty-relief-import-goods-processing/store-ipr-goods.markdown

 $E

-**Example**: You run a business that repairs broken computers.
+**Example:** You run a business that repairs broken computers.
 You get IPR authorisation to import spare parts from outside the EU.
 Equivalence means you can immediately export a computer that you’ve repaired previously using an equivalent spare part.

 $E

 $E

-**Example**: You sell a computer repaired using IPR parts to a customer in the EU.
+**Example:** You sell a computer repaired using IPR parts to a customer in the EU.
 Equivalence means you can do it without paying duty, because you’ll be exporting equivalent goods in the future.

 $E